CarolinaAbdu-psr/input-helper/README.md

     - Creates a graph for the case
     - Upload this graph to Neo4j database
     - Get entity types, relationships names and names (SCHEMA_DATA)
-2. Get examples (rag_data)
+2. Get examples:
+    - Use a retriver to get the 3 most relevant examples to use as context
+    - This examples is retrived according to the user input, and then correct and incorret examples are generated
+    - Formata and save at context_str
-3. Add rag_data and SCHEMADATA to State Node (retrive_contex)
+3. Add context_str and SCHEMADATA to State Node (retrive_contex)

 > **_NOTE:_**
-    On development roadmap, this will be a more complex retriver with similiraty search between inputs and multiple examples
+    The examples file is not filled enough.
+More examples must be added

 ### Step 2 - Generate Cypher Query :
 1. Creates System Prompt and System Message with rag_data and SCHEMA_DATA